dekuNukem/duckyPad-Pro/doc/ks_info.md

 ## What about my existing duckyPad?

-The original duckyPad (2020) will **continue to be produced and supported**, as a lower-priced entry to the duckyPad family.
+The original duckyPad (2020) will **continue to be produced and supported**, as a lower-price entry to the duckyPad family.

 I'm planning to **backport a majority of firmware improvements** to the OG duckyPad after the campaign wraps up and I have more time.